R33S (New York City Subway car): History

 The first R33S cars were placed in service on the train on September 26, 1963.
 The cars were solely assigned to the (IRT Flushing Line) and were based out of Corona Yard.

 The cars were rebuilt in-house in 1985 by the Coney Island Shop, except for one car (9306), which was not rebuilt and instead sent to the New York Transit Museum in 1976.
 However, they were not retrofitted with air conditioning system and instead retained their original Axiflow ceiling fans.
 For this reason, they were not used during the summer months due to poor air circulation or air flow and high humidity; the 7 train used 10 car trains when the cars were not used.

-Builders plate of R33S #9306, an unrefurbished R33S.
-This builders plate was also seen on many other unrefurbished subway cars before their overhaul.